databendlabs/databend/docs/doc/30-reference/20-functions/30-datetime-functions/tostartofisoyear.md

 title: TO_START_OF_ISO_YEAR
 ---

-Returns the first day of the ISO year for a date or a date with time.
+Returns the first day of the ISO year for a date or a date with time (timestamp/datetime).

 ## Syntax